This information is intended for use by health professionals

 ALOMIDE is contraindicated in those persons who have a known hypersensitivity to lodoxamide or any component of the medicament.

 • The recommended frequency of administration should not be exceeded.

 • Patients should be advised that instillation of eye drops may initially cause discomfort or transient burning or stinging (see section 4.8).
 Should these symptoms persist, the patient should be advised to contact the prescribing physician.

-• ALOMIDE contains benzalkonium chloride which may cause eye irritation and is known to discolour soft contact lenses.
+• ALOMIDE contains 0.7mg of benzalkonium chloride in each 10ml which is equivalent to 0.07mg/ml.
+Benzalkonium chloride may be absorbed by soft contact lenses and may change the colour of the contact lenses.
 Avoid contact with soft contact lenses.
 Patients must be instructed to remove contact lenses prior to application of ALOMIDE and wait at least 15 minutes before reinsertion.

 No interaction studies have been performed.

 If more than one topical ophthalmic medicinal product is being used, the medicines must be administered at least 5 minutes apart.
 Eye ointments should be administered last.

 There are no or limited amount of data from the use of ALOMIDE in pregnant-women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
 As a precautionary measure, it is preferable to avoid the use of ALOMIDE during pregnancy.

 It is not known whether lodoxamide is excreted in human milk.
 There is insufficient information on the excretion of lodoxamide from ALOMIDE in animal milk.
 A risk to the suckling child cannot be excluded.
 A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from ALOMIDE therapy taking into account the benefit of breast feeding for the child and the benefit of therapy for the woman.